-- When a student has been absent (unexcused) three times consecutively in a Monday, Wednesday, Friday class or two times consecutively (unexcused) in a Tuesday/Thursday class, the professor will notify the Director of Student Success and the student's advisor. - 2.
-The Director of Student Success and the advisor will be in contact with the student to determine the cause of the absence.
+- When a student has been absent (unexcused) three times consecutively in a Monday, Wednesday, Friday class or two times consecutively (unexcused) in a Tuesday/Thursday class, the professor will notify the Director of Student Success and the student's advisor. - The Director of Student Success and the advisor will be in contact with the student to determine the cause of the absence.
 As appropriate, referrals will then be made to other appropriate campus personnel.
-(Residence Directors, Counselor, Nurse, Dean of Students, etc.)

-- 3. If the student persists in non-class attendance, the professor will refer the student to the Academic Dean.
-The Academic Dean, or designee, will confer with the student.
+(Residence Directors, Counselor, Nurse, Dean of Students, etc.) - If the student persists in non-class attendance, the professor will refer the student to the Senior Vice President and Provost.
+The Senior Vice President and Provost, or designee, will confer with the student.
 The student's parents may be notified in accordance with the FERPA policies of the college. - 4.
 If the pattern of non-class attendance continues in a majority of the student's classes, the student may be subject to an administrative withdrawal from the college.
+Notification of non-class attendance must also be made to the Office of Records and Registration and the Financial Aid Office.